-The main protections for consumers against unfair lending practices associated with residential mortgage loans are found in the Truth in Lending Act (TILA), as well as in an amendment to TILA called the Home Ownership and Equity Protection Act (HOEPA).
+The main protections for consumers against unfair lending practices associated with residential mortgage loans are found in the "Truth in Lending Act" (TILA), and in an amendment to TILA called the "Home Ownership and Equity Protection Act" (HOEPA).

-Under TILA, lenders must make certain disclosures about the cost of borrowing in the mortgage documents, including the annual percentage rate, the finance charge, the amount financed, the total payments, and the payment schedule.
+Under TILA, lenders must make certain disclosures about the cost of borrowing in the loan documents, including the annual percentage rate, the finance charge, the amount financed, the total payments, and the payment schedule.
 Lenders that don't provide accurate disclosures are in violation of this law.

 Both TILA and HOEPA permit you to sue for money damages, including a refund of any financing costs you paid.
-In some cases you may be able to rescind (cancel) your mortgage.
+In some cases you might be able to rescind (cancel) your mortgage.
 With a rescission, the lender must give back closing costs and finance charges, and you must return the present balance of the mortgage.

 Creditor overreaching and predatory lending are two common types of misconduct that constitute unfair lending practices.

-Creditor overreaching typically occurs in one (or both) of the following ways:
+"Creditor overreaching" typically occurs in one or both of the following ways:

 Some examples of creditor overreaching include:

-Predatory lending is any type of unscrupulous lending practice where a lender takes advantage of a borrower.
-Low-income, elderly, or otherwise vulnerable people are often the target of this type of lending.
+"Predatory lending" is any type of unscrupulous lending practice where a lender takes advantage of a borrower.
+Low-income, older, or otherwise vulnerable people are often the target of this type of lending.